From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 “As we’ve grown, I’m transitioning to focus on strategic direction while [Team Member] handles day-to-day execution.
 You’ll get the same quality, often faster response times, and I’m still reviewing all major decisions.
 This lets me ensure we’re delivering the best possible strategy across all accounts.”

-How This Proves Preemptive Leadership Transition Works
+How This Case Proves Preemptive Leadership Transition Works

 Malik’s case proves that transitioning from operator to leader before a crisis prevents bottlenecks and enables scale.